geosolutions-it/MapStore2/docs/developer-guide/maps-configuration.md

 - `search`: an object to configure the search features service.
 It is used to link a WFS service, typically with this shape: `{url: 'http://some.wfs.service', type: 'wfs'}`.
 - `fields`: if the layer has a wfs service configured, this can contain the fields (attributes) of the features, with custom configuration (e.g. aliases, types, etc.).
 See [Fields](#fields) for details.
 - `credits`: includes the information to show in attribution.(`imageUrl`, `link`, `title`).
+- `singleTile`: By default, WMS is invoked using tiled requests.
+If you want to use a single tile request, you can set this property to `true`.
+- `tileSize`: defines the size of the tiles in pixels for tiled requests.
+It is a number and it can be `256` or `512`.
+Default is `256`.

 ##### Fields